vippsas/vipps-ecom-api/vipps-ecom-api-faq.md

 ## What do we have to do with PSD2's SCA requirements?

 SCA (Strong customer authentication) is a security requirement, related to PSD2, to reduce the risk of fraud and protect customers data.

 Delegated SCA will be Vipps' primary way of solving the SCA requirements.
-For this solution Vipps is developing a SCA compliant solution that consists of a two factor authentication featuring either PIN or biometrics in addition to device possession.
+For this solution Vipps is developing a SCA compliant solution that consists of a two-factor authentication featuring either PIN or biometrics in addition to device possession.
 In addition Vipps will implement a Dynamic Linking according to the requirements.

 There is no need for any changes to your Vipps implementation.